NEWPLAN/books/oranges/README.md

 the chap8 is about IPC ( internal process communication ) in a kernel</br>
 the chap9 is about FS ( file system ) in a kernel</br>
 the chap10 is about memory management system in a kernel</br>
+the chap11 is about final of this system</br>
+the commk is about a common makefile in a kernel</br>
 </p>